Antinym/Lua-trainwreck/addons/Yush/ReadMe.md

 ### Usage

-This addon has no commands, it only works with custom Lua user files.
 Upon load, login or job change it tries to load one of the following files in the specified order:

 * `P:/ath/to/Windower/addons/Yush/data/Name_MAIN_SUB.lua`
 * `P:/ath/to/Windower/addons/Yush/data/Name_MAIN.lua`